noltron000-coursework/ident-o-fire/README.md

 ### Contains Visual Aids
 Wherever possible, the notebook utilizes visual aids.
 Many of the visuals are pulled down from the internet using various resources.
-Some of these aids are hand-drawn by [@noltron000][https://github.com/noltron000] personally.

 ### Uses Several Technologies
 Technologies Used: